snipsco/ntm-lasagne/README.md

 ### Installation

 This library is compatible with Python 2.7.8, and may be partly compatible with Python 3.x.
 NTM-Lasagne requires the bleeding-edge versions of Lasagne and Theano.
+Check the [Lasagne installation instructions](http://lasagne.readthedocs.org/en/latest/user/installation.html#bleeding-edge-version) for details, or install them with `pip install -r requirements.txt`.
 To install this library, clone this repository and then run the `setup.py` script.

 ```
 git clone https://github.com/snipsco/ntm-lasagne.git